Second person charged in the murder of 19-year-old found in trunk - NewsBreak

 Thefts, break-ins reported near Gonzaga University

-SPOKANE, Wash – An apartment landlord near the Gonzaga campus says their property has been the target of drug use, loitering, and even threats.
+SPOKANE, Wash - An apartment landlord near the Gonzaga campus says their property has been the target of drug use, loitering and even threats.
 They say a specific group of people experiencing homelessness have also been using their property as a restroom.
-It has proceeded to get worse according...
+It has proceeded to get worse according to...

 Riverside High School student dies from crash-related injuries